 - In weather that could include extreme cold, strong winds and poor visibility.

 The temperature is likely to hover around freezing during daylight hours at resort level (1500m) and drops by approximately 6.5 degrees for every 1000m gained in elevation.
 In 2018 the team had temperatures of -30 first thing in the morning due to unseasonal cold weather.
 Wind chill, which can be significant at altitude, will reduce that temperature significantly.
 It is likely that the weather could include low cloud, snow and high winds!
 Wind speeds rise with altitude to gale force with driving snow.
 Visibility can be minimal.
 Weather reports will be received daily and briefed to the team.
 It is unlikely that weather will lead to a cancellation of the event, but it could lead to a change in tactics and routes.

-The total cost of the event for 2019 was £4250 and we expect to confirm the cost for 2020 soon.
-An initial deposit of £800 is required to reserve your place on the event, with the balance due 3 months (1 Dec 2019) prior to the event happening.
+The total cost of the event is £4250 and an initial deposit of £800 is required to reserve your place on the event, with the balance due 3 months (1 Dec 2019) prior to the event happening.
 This date is also the cut off date for cancelling the event if we do not reach the minimum number of participants.

 Note: this cost is the administration fee for setting up, planning and running the event.
 This money does not go to charity.
 For more information on how the event is linked with charity, please see our “Choose your charity” page.
 It is also worth exploring the different ways of funding this trip, as not everyone will be able to self fund and it may be possible to fundraise to include the cost of the trip.
 This would need to be agreed with your chosen charity.

 - Professional guides and assistant guides for each team.

 - Accommodation in Mont Gele and Mountain Hut – Cabane Mont Fort.